-Provision (Benefit) for Income Taxes.
-The benefit for income taxes for the first quarter of 2013 was derived using an estimated effective annual income tax rate for 2013 of 41.2%, which excluded discrete tax adjustments.
+Benefit for Income Taxes.
+The benefit for income taxes for the first six months of 2013 was derived using an estimated effective annual income tax rate for all of 2013 of 40.6%, which excludes any discrete tax adjustments.
 In January 2013, the United States Congress authorized, and the President signed into law, certain federal tax credits that will be reflected in our Federal tax return for 2012.
-However, since the law was enacted in 2013, the financial statement benefit of such credits totaling \$1.0 million was included in the benefit for income taxes as a discrete item for the three months ended March 31, 2013.
+However, since the law was enacted in 2013, the financial statement benefit of such credits totaling \$1.0 million was recorded in the first quarter of 2013 and is included in the benefit for income taxes for the first six months of 2013.
+We also had other discrete tax adjustments which decreased the benefit for income taxes by \$0.4 million in the first six months of 2013.